-- Use the clear rules and routines for behaviour in classrooms, and take responsibility for promoting good and courteous behaviour both in classrooms and around the school, in accordance with the School's behaviour policy. - Have high expectations of behaviour, and establish a framework for discipline with a range of strategies, using praise, sanctions and rewards consistently and fairly. - Manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them.
+- have high expectations of behaviour, and establish a framework for discipline with a range of strategies, using praise, sanctions and rewards consistently and fairly - manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them - maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary

-- Maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary. - 8.
-Fulfil wider professional responsibilities - Make a positive contribution to the wider life and ethos of the school. - Develop effective professional relationships with colleagues, knowing how and when to draw on advice and specialist support. - Deploy support staff effectively. - Take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from colleagues. - Communicate effectively with parents with regard to pupils' achievements and wellbeing.
+8. Fulfil wider professional responsibilities.
+Specifically, teachers must:

+- make a positive contribution to the wider life and ethos of the school - develop effective professional relationships with colleagues, knowing how and when to draw on advice and specialist support - deploy support staff effectively - take responsibility for improving teaching through appropriate professional development, responding to advice and feedback from colleagues - communicate effectively with parents with regard to pupils' achievements and wellbeing

 A teacher is expected to demonstrate consistently high standards of personal and professional conduct.
-The following statements define the behaviour and attitudes which set the required standard for conduct throughout a teacher's career.
+The following statements define the behaviour and attitudes which set the required standard for conduct throughout a teacher's career:

-- Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: - Treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position. - $\circ~$ Having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions. - Showing tolerance of and respect for the rights of others. - Supporting and/or fostering fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs. - Ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law. - Teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance, dress and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities.
+- teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: - treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions - showing tolerance of and respect for the rights of others - supporting and/or fostering fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs - ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law - teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance, dress and punctuality - teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities